KilledByAPixel/LittleJS/FAQ.md

 ## Getting Started
 ### What is LittleJS, and how is it different from other JavaScript game engines?

-LittleJS is a lightweight and fast JavaScript game engine designed for simplicity and super fast sprite rendering.
+LittleJS is a lightweight, high-performance JavaScript game engine designed for simplicity and speed.
-It focuses on 2D games and provides essential features like game objects, particle effects, and physics out of the box.
+It offers a hybrid rendering system that combines the advantages of WebGL and 2D Canvas.
-Unlike larger engines, LittleJS has a small footprint and avoids unnecessary complexity, making it perfect for quick prototyping or smaller projects.
+Unlike larger, feature-heavy engines, LittleJS focuses on 2D games and provididing a comprehensive set of simple, easy to use features.
-However it is also very fast and extendable making it a great choice even for larger games!
+LittleJS is perfect for developers who want a minimal yet powerful engine to bring their 2D game ideas to life without the complexity of larger frameworks.

 ### How do I set up a basic LittleJS project?